Dusky, spicy, sweet — Instant Pot Cinnamon Creme Brulee is the easy recipe you’ll love to make!

 - Use ultra-fine sugar for the top.
 Regular sugar also works.
 But ultra-fine sugar melts more evenly into a super crackly shell.

-- Blow torch before serving.
+- Blow torch right before serving.
 Otherwise, the shell will melt and dissolve, losing that crackly texture.

 Other easy desserts you may enjoy: